hausky/SimplePhoneNumberPickerFlutterFlow/README.md

-# SimplePhoneNumberPickerFlutterFlow
-Custom widget for selecting country codes and entering phone numbers with a dropdown and text input.

 # SimplePhoneNumberPicker

 A custom FlutterFlow widget that provides a simple phone number picker with country selection.
 This widget allows users to choose a country from a dropdown list and input a phone number in a text field.
 The widget automatically formats the number with the correct country dial code.